mapuiexts/React-OlExt/docs/live_demo.md

 <ul>
     <li><strong><a href="../examples/basic-app/index.html">Basic-App</a></strong></li>
     <ul>
-        <li>a basic React-OlExt with some components like LayerTree, WfsFeatureGrid, MapOverview, etc...</li>
+        <li>A basic React-OlExt application with some components like LayerTree, WfsFeatureGrid, MapOverview, etc...</li>
         <li>Build complexes WFS GetFeature queries using several OGC operators: Equal To, Like, Greater Than, Less Than, etc.</li>
         <li>Build complexes WFS GetFeature queries using OGC spatial operators: Filter by Polygon, Bounding Box, etc.</li>
         <li>The Grid column names are automatically retrieved from WFS query</li>